 In a subsequent revisionist revelation rewritten and published in the 1835 D&C we read:

 7 And also John the son of Zacharias, which Zacharias he (Elias) visited and gave promise that he should have a son, and his name should be John, and he should be filled with the spirit of Elias; 8 Which John I have sent unto you, my servants, Joseph Smith, Jun., and Oliver Cowdery, to ordain you unto the first priesthood which you have received, that you might be called and ordained even as Aaron; (D&C 27.
-Note that nothing about “John” was written in the original revelation.
+Note that nothing about “John” was written in the original revelation published in the Book of Commandments in 1833.
 These verses are revisionist history to support Smith’s growing claims of priesthood.)

 In the last line of verse 8 above it states they were, “… called and ordained even as Aaron.”
 That’s twice that Smith claimed authority hearkening back to the priests who killed the blood sacrifices under the law of Moses.
 There is absolutely no link in the Bible or Book of Mormon between baptism and the priests of Aaron.

 Regarding D&C 13 and its claim of authority to baptize with the “priesthood of Aaron,” how is it possible that in all the years since that revelation was published that no one has recognized this obvious fraud regarding the claim of authority to baptize?
 The Book of Mormon gave us the true pattern for how authority to baptize was granted by Jesus himself: